 INEF researchers publish their research results in national and international academic journals or books as well as in the Institute's own formats such as the INEF Report.
 In collaboration with three other German peace research institutes (BICC / HSFK / IFSH), INEF also publishes the annual Peace Report.
 Furthermore, since 2015 INEF has been publishing the series Global Trends.
 Analysis together with the Development and Peace Foundation (sef:).

-International Area Studies Review (Online First)
+International Affairs (Online First)

 This article contributes to a better understanding of the dynamics of Islamist mobilization in sub-Saharan Africa.
 Since the late 1980s, several African societies have witnessed significant Islamist violence.
 Against this background, the article provides a typology of rejectionist Islamism, a strain of Islamism that has left a major imprint both on East and West African settings.
 While rejectionist Islamist groups share as their common denominator the explicit negation of the nation state's legitimacy, they can be differentiated according to whether they violently challenge the state and are willing to participate in mainstream civil society.
 Thus, in this article I present four different types of rejectionist Islamism: ‘isolationism’, ‘militant isolationism’, ‘participatory rejectionism’ and ‘militant participatory rejectionism’.
 Examining rejectionist groups from four African countries, I demonstrate my typology's capacity for facilitating a fine-grained assessment of individual group trajectories over time.
 Finally, I present findings on the determinants of the violent radicalization of rejectionist Islamist groups.

 Rieber, Arne / Bliss, Frank / Gaesing, Karin